A Polish radio station stopped using AI-generated radio hosts after just one week following strong public opposition to the three-month project.

 Ratings, not AI, drove layoffs

-Pulit said the intense reaction showed widespread anxiety about AI replacing workers.
-He criticized media coverage of the project, saying it demonstrated how "post-truth mechanisms work" and how "facts become less important than emotionally appealing narratives."
+Pulit said the intense reaction showed a widespread fear of AI replacing workers.
+He criticized media coverage of the project, saying it demonstrates how "post-truth mechanisms work" and how "facts become less important than emotionally appealing narratives."

 Researchers from Kozminski University and Jagiellonian University oversaw the project.
 Pulit noted that it revealed gaps in current regulations, from image rights to labeling of AI content, and provided insights for future legislation.